Durio zibethinus

-Durio zibethinus is the most common tree species in the genus Durio that are known as durian and have edible fruit also known as durian.
+Durio zibethinus is the most common tree species in the genus Durio, commonly known as durian, and has edible fruits by the same name.

 As with most other durian species, the edible flesh emits a distinctive odour that is strong and penetrating even when the husk is intact.
 Some people regard the durian as having a pleasantly sweet fragrance; others find the aroma overpowering and revolting.
 The persistence of its odour has led to the fruit's banishment from certain hotels and public transportation in Southeast Asia.

 There are 30 recognised Durio species, at least nine of which produce edible fruit.
 D. zibethinus is the only species available in the international market: other species are sold in their local regions.
 There are hundreds of cultivars of D. zibethinus; many consumers express preferences for specific cultivars, which fetch higher prices in the market.

+Etymology

+The generic epithet is derived from the Malay word duri (thorn), for the fruit spines.
+The name of the specific epithet, zibethinus, is from the Italian zibetto (civet), representing the strong odour of the fruit similar to the smell of a civet cat.

 Description

-The wood of D. zibethinus is reddish brown.

-Ecology

-D. zibethinus flowers are visited by bats which eat the pollen and pollinate the flowers.
+Growing in wild forests, the tree is about 45 m tall with dark, red-brown bark.
+Its leaves are lanceolate-elliptic, about 10-15 cm long and 3-4 cm wide.
+Durian fruit varies in diameter from 15-25 cm, and has green to yellow-brown skin colour, with spines variable in length and shape.

+The tree flowers once or twice a year, with flowers opening at night when pollination occurs by moths and various night insects.
+The cave-nectar bat, Eonycteris spelaea, also pollinates durian flowers.
 The flowers open in the afternoon and shed pollen in the evening.
 By the following morning, the calyx, petals, and stamens have fallen off to leave only the gynoecium of the flower.

+The ripening seasons in Malaysia are from November to February and June to August.
+Animals propagating durian seeds include elephants, monkeys, civet cats, tigers, and deer, which forage by attraction to the durian scent, feeding on the fruit and seeds, which are later dispersed.

+The origin of the species is a range from Malaysia to Borneo, and has been cultivated in tropical Asia over centuries.
+It is the most highly prized fruit in Singapore.